seaseducation/contributions/dotnet.md

 19. When using labels (for goto), indent the label one less than the current indentation.
 20. When using a single-statement `if`, we follow these conventions:
 	- Only use single-line form for guard clauses (for example: `if (source == null) throw new ArgumentNullException(nameof(source));`).
-    - Braces are required for all other `if` statements.
+    - Braces and proper indentation are required for all other `if` statements.
 21. String literals that will be user-facing should reference a [resource file](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/localization?view=aspnetcore-3.1#resource-files) entry.
     Resource files should be named using [this convention](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/localization?view=aspnetcore-3.1#resource-file-naming).
 	This applies to all submissions, and not just ASP.NET.